thugiang61/my-portfolio/README.md

     ├─ `jsconfig.json` :  All JS configuration is in here.

-    ├─ `package.json` :  Auto-generated file that lists all plugins and theirs meta data.
+    ├─ `package.json` :  Auto-generated file that lists all plugins and theirs meta data (version, description,...).

     ├─ `README.md` : Project documentation.
 Please read it before running the project.